Trump claims author of White House tell-all was a ‘low level staffer,’ as campaign threatens lawsuit

 “The Trump campaign is preparing to file suit against Cliff Sims for violating our NDA,” Glassner tweeted.

 Sims did not immediately return a request for comment from Fox News.
+But he tweeted photos of himself with the president after Trump's comments.

+In an appearance on ABC’s "Good Morning America" on Monday, Sims pushed back against the notion he didn't have much access to Trump.

+“Well the good news is the people who buy the book, you’ll see an insert in the middle that has just dozens of photographs of us in private settings, in the private dining room, and walking down the west colonnade… not a lot of aides have that kind one-on-one access to the president,” Sims said.

 The book takes particular aim at Trump adviser Kellyanne Conway, referring to her as “a cartoon villain brought to life” and accusing her of leaking to reporters.